-Bad guys don’t always need sawed-off shotguns and ski masks to commit a crime – your Social Security number or a pre-approved credit card application from your trash could be all they need.
+Bad guys don't always need sawed-off shotguns and ski masks to commit a crime.
+Your Social Security number, personal info or social media posts could be all they need.

 Identity theft is the nation’s fastest growing crime according to FBI statistics and identity theft/fraud is the fastest-growing category of Federal Trade Commission (FTC) complaints.
 Identity theft occurs when someone uses your personal identifying information, like your name, Social Security number or credit card number, without your permission, to commit fraud or other crimes.
 Fraud is an intentional deception made for personal gain or to damage another individual.
 Defrauding people or entities of money or valuables is a common purpose of fraud and can be committed in many ways including by mail, phone and the Internet (computer crime and Internet fraud).